EdanShim99/EdanShim99.github.io/project1.md

+layout: default
+title: My Page Title

-Excel Dashboard created using customer data on coffee sales Use of functions such as xlookup, index, match, Utilizes pivot charts, pivot tables, and various slicers
+Excel Dashboard created using customer data on coffee sales <br>
+Use of functions such as xlookup, index, match <br>
+Utilizes pivot charts, pivot tables, and various slicers